openvinotoolkit/open_model_zoo/demos/whiteboard_inpainting_demo/python/README.md

 * Instance segmentation model
 * Semantic segmentation model

-Use your own model or a pretrained model from the OpenVINO<sup>TM</sup> Open Model Zoo.
+Use your own model or a pretrained model from the OpenVINO™ Open Model Zoo.
 Find the list of models suitable for this demo in `models.lst`.
 Use the [Model Downloader](../../../tools/downloader/README.md) to obtain the models.